-Crescent: NYC-Philadelphia-Baltimore-DC-Charlotte-Atlanta-New Orleans
+Crescent: NYC-Philadelphia-Baltimore-DC-Richmond-Raleigh-Charlotte-Greenville-Atlanta-New Orleans

 Metropolitan Atlanta Rapid Transit Authority (MARTA) provides 4 heavy rail lines (subway and elevated) radiating from Downtown to ATL Airport, colleges, and entertainment and centers.
 MARTA uses a fare card similar to transit systems worldwide and operates 5a-Midnight with 6-15 minute train frequency.
 It attracts over 232,00 weekday patrons to its 38 stations and 48 miles of track.
 See routes on MARTA SYSTEM MAP